ares466/aws-notes/data_analytics/KINESIS.md

 > [Exam Tip]
 >
 > Kinesis Firehouse can trigger a Lambda to process data, but it is only near real-time.
 Kinesis Data Analytics provides real time data processing.

+## Kinesis Video Streams

+Kinesis video streams allows you to `ingest` live video data from producers such as security cameras, cars, smartphones, drones, time-serialized audio, thermal, depth, or RADAR.

+Consumers can access data frame-by-frame or as needed via Kinesis Video Streams APIs.
+You cannot access the raw data directly.

+The data can be persisted and encrypted.

+Kinesis Video Streams can integrate with other AWS services (e.g., Rekognition, Connect).